IshitaWad/Bazaar-NYC/README.md

 - Icons: Lucide React

 ## Mission & Vision
-Mission: Make every city space discoverable, accessible, and alive.
+Mission: Make every city space in NYC discoverable, accessible, and alive.
 Vision: Revitalize urban retail and culture by transforming empty offices into hubs of experiences and community.

 ---